 The foundation walls will need to be engineered.
 My engineer requires the walls to be the regular 8-inch walls, but the rebar is placed every 12 inches, both vertically and horizontally.
 The rebar at the top of the wall will need to stick above the walls so it can be bent over and tied to the concrete of the garage floor.

-We have our suspended slabs made off sight.
+We have our suspended slabs made off-site.
 They bring in the “pre-stressed concrete slabs” and install them with a crane.
 We then seal all of the joints, then bend all of the rebar over and tie in the horizontal rebar.
-This creates a 12-inch mat of rebar through out the entire floor.
-We then pour a 4 inch sloped floor over the pre-stressed concrete and matted rebar.
+This creates a 12-inch mat of rebar throughout the entire floor.
+We then pour a 4-inch sloped floor over the pre-stressed concrete and matted rebar.

-One thing to note, the pre-stressed concrete is about 12” thick.
-That means you need to have 9-foot basement walls, or set the gym an extra foot deeper.
-Otherwise you will have to step down when you enter your home from the garage.
+One thing to note about indoor basketball courts under garages: the pre-stressed concrete is about 12” thick.
+That means you need to have 9-foot basement walls or set the gym an extra foot deeper.
+Otherwise, you will have to step down when you enter your home from the garage.

 Another thought to consider: To have a gym under the garage, you will be digging over 16 feet in the ground.
-Many areas have water tables well above the 16 feet.
+Many areas have water tables well above 16 feet.
 All of the homes we have done are on the benches of the mountains in Utah.
-These are areas where there isn't going to have a water problem.
-Usually we try and find a lot where it really drops off, so we don't have to dig and haul away 16 feet of dirt.
-Sometimes we get really good deals on these lots, because they drop off too much for a typical house.
+These are areas where there isn't going to be a water problem.
+Usually, we try and find a lot where it really drops off, so we don't have to dig and haul away 16 feet of dirt.
+Sometimes we get really good deals on these lots because they drop off too much for a typical house.

-The lights need to be low profile, like florescent lights.
-You can get florescent lights with a wire cage around them.
+The lights need to be low profile, like fluorescent lights.
+You can get fluorescent lights with a wire cage around them.
 You can also have glass block put in towards the top of the walls to shed some natural light in the gym.